nabangi/eks/README.md

 ## 1. Launch a Cloud9 Environment

-Click the button to begin creating a CloudFormation stack for the region you are assigned
+Click the button to begin creating a CloudFormation stack for the region you are assigned.

+Preferably right click an open it in a new tab.

 | Region          | CloudFormation     |
 | --------------- |:------------------:|